 A famous version of the freestanding tub is the clawfoot tub.
 Contemporary models, however, usually sit flush on the ground.
 Another version of the freestanding tub is the Japanese soaking tub.
 Japanese soaking tubs are tall, deep tubs that are meant for sitting, not laying (they often incorporate a seat, as well).
 Traditionally made of wood, they now come in a wide variety of materials and add a cool twist to your bathroom.

-For a more in-depth review of freestanding tubs, click here.
+Click the link for a more in-depth review of freestanding tubs.

 Pros and Cons of a Freestanding Tub